penpot/penpotqa/README.md

 Based on Playwright framework.

-By default, the tests are configured to run in Chromium browser on Windows.
+By default, the tests are configured to run in Chrome browser on Windows (screen resolution 1920x1080).
 For running locally, put the .env file to the root of the project with 3 env variables:

 LOGIN_EMAIL (email from your Penpot account)